architect/arc.codes/src/shared/en/aws/guides-data.md

 Let's make a page that shows existing notes, with a form to make new notes.

-All the bottom you'll notice we're using `arc.middleware` to combine this route with `require-login`, making this only available to logged in users:
+At the bottom you'll notice we're using `arc.middleware` to combine this route with `require-login`, making this only available to logged in users:

 ```javascript
 // src/http/get-notes/index.js